apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

    An opaque type that represents a Traffic SeUuirver :term:`session`.

-.. type:: TSHttpStatus

-   This set of enums represents possible return values from :func:`TSHttpHdrStatusGet`, which retrieves the status code from an HTTP response header (:func:`TSHttpHdrStatusGet` retrieves status codes only from headers of type :data:`TS_HTTP_TYPE_RESPONSE`).

-   You can also set the :type:`TSHttpStatus` of a response header using :func:`TSHttpHdrStatusSet`.

 .. type:: TSHttpTxn

    An opaque type that represents a Traffic Server HTTP :term:`transaction`.